ffreemt/hlm-texts/README.md

   * `yang-hlm.txt`: hlm_en1
   * `joly-hlm.txt`: hlm_en2

-It may expand to other versions.
+It may be expanded to other versions.
 If you wish to have one particular version included, make a `pull request` (fork, upload files and click the pull request button) or provide a text file to me.

 ## Special Dependencies